awe76/algorithms/README.md

-# Learning of algorithms in free form
+# Algorithms learning in free form